garrandall/popular-music-data/tracks/storybook-children-billy-vera-judy-clay.md

 In a wonderland
 Where nothing's planned for tomorrow

-Ooh, how happy we would be
+Oh, how happy we would be
 If only we
 Were storybook children